Sport in Manchester: Athletics

 The city hosted the 2002 Commonwealth Games, and athletics events took place at the City of Manchester Stadium, which is now home to Manchester City and sometimes referred to as Eastlands.
 Next to Eastlands lies the Manchester Regional Arena, which has been used for British athletics trials and the annual Paralympic World Cup which has been held in Manchester since 2005.

 The city also hosts the annual Great Manchester Run which has been hosted since 2003 and has become one of the most popular 10 km runs in the UK.
 In addition, the city also hosts the annual Great City Games, featuring a 110m sprint track on Deansgate in Manchester city centre.
 The world's top athletes are invited and in 2009 Usain Bolt took part.

 Rugby League

-Manchester is a city that is steeped in Rugby League tradition, although the brough hadn't been home a professional Rugby League club based since the Belle Vue Rangers disbanded as a club after the 1954–55 season.
+Manchester is a city that is steeped in Rugby League tradition, although the borough hadn't been home a professional Rugby League club based since the Belle Vue Rangers disbanded as a club after the 1954–55 season.
 The club started out as Broughton Rangers in 1877.